WOA-Project/Lumia950XLPkg/AcpiTables/readme.txt

+Update 12/09/19: PPTT table has been added and ASL C file has been provided.
+However, the table has been pre-compiled and bundled as blobs.

 The AML files included here are compiled from the ASL sources.
 They need to be regenerated manually every time the ASLs change.